DiegoGM91/Theory-of-overparametrization/README.md

 This will return a tuple with

-- `(float)`: final energy.
+- `(float)`: final residual energy (ie. difference with the exact ground state energy).

 - `(numpy.ndarray:float)`: optimal angles found for the variational quantum circuit.

-If you want to access the values of energies found during the optimization process, you can type:
+If you want to access the values of residual energies found during the optimization process, you can type:

 ```
 hva.loss_record